PoojaOnGit/AarambhBoard/README.md

 # 🚀AarambhBoard

-This is our first git repository together .@shruti @aditi @pooja
+This is our first git repository together. @shruti @aditi @pooja

 ## New dashboard project